 - How often search engines index your site is outside our control, but you can request an index with Google and Bing to help these search engines find your new content.

-- Once the new content is indexed, it still may take a while for your ranking to change.
+- After the new content is indexed, it still may take a while for your ranking to change.
 The ranking is based on many factors, and keywords is just one part of it.

 Here are some ways to see whether your keyword strategy is having an impact over time: